National Hockey League: Canada

-Broadcasting rights in Canada have historically included the CBC's Hockey Night in Canada (HNIC), a Canadian tradition dating to 1952, and even prior to that on radio since the 1920s.
+Broadcasting rights in Canada have historically included Hockey Night in Canada (HNIC), a Canadian tradition that made its debut on CBC Television in 1952, and prior to that starting on CBC Radio in the 1920s.

-The current national television and digital rightsholder is Rogers Communications, under a 12-year deal valued at C$5.2 billion which began in the 2014–15 season, as the national broadcast and cable television rightsholders.
+The current national television and digital rightsholder is Rogers Communications, which initially signed a 12-year deal that began in the 2014–15 season, then signed a 12-year renewal to extend its agreement to 2037–38.
 National English-language coverage of the NHL is carried primarily by Rogers' Sportsnet group of specialty channels; Sportsnet holds national windows on Wednesday and Sunday nights.
-Hockey Night in Canada was maintained and expanded under the deal, airing up to seven games nationally on Saturday nights throughout the regular season.
-CBC maintains Rogers-produced NHL coverage during the regular season and playoffs.
 Sportsnet's networks also air occasional games involving all-U.S. matchups.

+Under the first 12 years of Rogers Sportsnet' deal, Hockey Night in Canada was maintained and expanded under a sublicense agreement, airing up to seven games nationally on Saturday nights throughout the regular season.
+CBC maintained Rogers-produced NHL coverage during the regular season and playoffs.
+On June 16, 2026, CBC confirmed that it would no longer sublicense NHL coverage from Rogers, citing changes in its sports strategy following the 2026 Winter Olympics.
+The change resulted in the end of Hockey Night in Canada airing NHL games after 74 years.

-Quebecor Media holds national French-language rights to the NHL, with all coverage airing on its specialty channel TVA Sports.
+Quebecor Media holds national French-language rights to the NHL under a sub-licensing deal with Rogers, with all coverage airing on its specialty channel TVA Sports.

 Games that are not broadcast as part of the national rights deal are broadcast by Sportsnet's regional feeds, TSN's regional feeds, and RDS.
 Regional games are subject to blackout for viewers outside of each team's designated market.